INSIGHTS IN ACTION

 • Churn by customer size or other customer segmentation such as geography or cohort

-• Churn by total ARR by customer or contract size
+• Churn by total annual recurring revenue by customer or contract size

 Experiment with different ways of slicing and dicing your churn analytics to discover the most useful segments to include in your monthly close.